It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 Researchers believe that the following problems can cause hyperemesis:

 - Nutritional deficiencies

 - H. pylori infection.

-The data also suggests that females are connected to hyperemesis gravidarum, and women whose mothers or sisters also experienced severe nausea and vomiting during pregnancy are at increased risk of developing hyperemesis gravidarum.
+The data also suggests that females are connected to hyperemesis gravidarum.
+Women whose mothers or sisters also experienced severe nausea and vomiting during pregnancy are at increased risk of developing hyperemesis gravidarum.

-Although recurrence rates are high for women with hyperemesis gravidarum, they are not 100 percent, which may suggest that many factors come into play here and that the cause of hyperemesis is not just based on the genetics of a pregnant woman. .
+Although recurrence rates are high for women with hyperemesis gravidarum, they are not 100 percent, suggesting that many factors come into play here and that the cause of hyperemesis is not just based on the genetics of a pregnant woman.

-With more research, especially focusing on the role of gene protein levels in the prognosis of hyperemesis, we may have a clear answer on the causes of this condition in the near future.
+With more research, mainly focusing on the role of gene protein levels in the prognosis of hyperemesis, we may have a clear answer to the causes of this condition shortly.